vadik-el/kansofy-trade/README.md

 ---

 Built with ❤️ for the humans running global trade.
-The engine for document workflows.
-The foundation for agentic AI in trade.
+Making trade documents machine readable.
+The foundation for intelligent trade workflows.